zeek/zeek/script-reference/autogenerated-package-index.rst

    Support for Unified2 files in the file analysis framework.

-:doc:`broxygen </scripts/broxygen/index>`
+:doc:`zeexygen </scripts/zeexygen/index>`

-   This package is loaded during the process which automatically generates reference documentation for all Bro scripts (i.e. "Broxygen").
-Its only purpose is to provide an easy way to load all known Bro scripts plus any extra scripts needed or used by the documentation process.
+   This package is loaded during the process which automatically generates reference documentation for all Zeek scripts (i.e. "Zeexygen").
+Its only purpose is to provide an easy way to load all known Zeek scripts plus any extra scripts needed or used by the documentation process.

 :doc:`policy/frameworks/intel/seen </scripts/policy/frameworks/intel/seen/index>`